DnDGen/RollGen/README.md

 3. Keep

 One can specify these commands in any order, as they will be evaluated in their order of operation.
 For example, all of these rolls will parse the same: `4d3!t2k1`, `4d3!k1t2`, `4d3t2!k1`, `4d3t2k1!`, `4d3k1!t2`, `4d3k1t2!` - all will be evaluated as `4d3`, exploding on a `3`, then transforming `2` into `3`, then keeping the highest roll.

+Beyond this, order of operations is respected as outlined by the Albatross documentation: https://rushuiguan.github.io/expression/articles/operations.html#the-precedence-of-infix-operations

+The documentation also outlines supported functions (such as `min` and `max`) that can be used: https://rushuiguan.github.io/expression/articles/operations.html

 ### Getting `Dice` Objects